Gruveo/gruveo-embed-api-examples/example-4/README.md

-# Example 4: Using the JavaScript API Methods and Events

-This example illustrates the usage of the JavaScript API’s methods and events in order to build custom video calling functionality on top of a Gruveo embed.
+# Gruveo Embed API: Basic Demo

+This example show how you can use the Gruveo Embed API to add video and voice calling functionality to your web app.
 In particular:

-* The custom Call button starts a video call on a randomly generated code
+* The custom Call button makes the Gruveo embed join a call room
-* The End button hangs up a call
+* The End button hangs up the call
+* Custom call controls allow the user to control the embed from within your web app
-* After each call, call duration is displayed
+* After each call, the call duration is logged.

-* Each call is automatically hung up 10 seconds after being established.
+In the demo, Gruveo is embedded in chromeless mode so it exposes no call controls of its own to the user.

 ## Prerequisites